Oigreserolf/Oigreserolf/README.md

 Let me talk you a bit about myself:

+- :ghost: I'm an (almost) engineer who is always finding ways to challenge and develop my creative along with my skill set.
+Lately got a special interest in coding mostly Python with approach into Machine Learning and C to embedded systems.

 - 🔭 I’m currently working on my research project aimed to help me to get my bachelors degree (Can you pray by me?
 I'd Really appreciate it.)

 - 🌱 I’m currently learning Python, C, Scrum and Machine learning with Python.
 Being honest, I'm an entry-level developer, but I'm motivated.
 Lately change my OS, now I'm falling in love with Ubuntu.